mkonga/doppy-routing-bundle/readme.md

 ### Write your own router

-Implement your own router in your own bundle somewhere.
+Implement your own router in your own app somewhere.
 You will need to use one or more of the following interfaces:

 * `Symfony\Component\Routing\Generator\UrlGeneratorInterface`
 For generating url's only.
 Useful if you want to generate url's that go to a completely different site.